-Sensing Navigation: [Parameters] \rightarrow [Sensing]
+Sensing Navigation: Parameters \rightarrow Sensing

-Group box: [SensingConsult]
+Group box: SensingConsult

-- [SensingConsult]: Allows you to program the signal sensing parameters.
-You can choose between the following configurations: - [Standard]: This is the standard setting that suppresses the sensing of P waves and T waves and brings the detection of R waves into focus. - [Sense after large PVCs]: This setting is especially suitable for patients where extrasystoles occur with high amplitudes. - [Sense small PVCs]: This setting is especially suitable for patients where extrasystoles occur with low amplitudes. - [Sense short intervals]: This setting is especially suitable for patients where extrasystoles occur with short coupling intervals. - [T-wave suppression]: This setting causes P waves and T waves to be excluded from the sensing particularly efficiently.
+- SensingConsult: Allows you to program the signal sensing parameters.
+You can choose between the following configurations: - Standard: This is the standard setting that suppresses the sensing of P waves and T waves and brings the detection of R waves into focus. - Sense after large PVCs: This setting is especially suitable for patients where extrasystoles occur with high amplitudes. - Sense small PVCs: This setting is especially suitable for patients where extrasystoles occur with low amplitudes. - Sense short intervals: This setting is especially suitable for patients where extrasystoles occur with short coupling intervals. - T-wave suppression: This setting causes P waves and T waves to be excluded from the sensing particularly efficiently.
 It is therefore especially suitable for patients who have very large P waves and T waves that are being detected incorrectly as R waves.

-Group box: [Sensing filter]
+Group box: Sensing filter

-• [Sensing filter]: Allows you to set the rate of the sensing high pass filter used to filter the SECG signal for the sensing.
-The higher the set rate, the higher the P wave and T wave suppression rate becomes.
-However, this also slightly reduces the amplitudes of the QRS complex.
+• Sensing filter: Allows you to set the rate of the sensing high pass filter used to filter the SECG signal for the sensing.
+The higher the rate set, the more P waves and T waves will be suppressed.
+However, this also reduces the amplitudes of the QRS complex slightly.

-Group box: [SECG]
+Group box: SECG